The road you need to take to become a senior developer is long.

 Funny enough, it wasn’t until I quit my developer job and coached 80+ developers that I became aware of these massive industry changes.

-I realized the increasing complexity developers are exposed to right now — the industry is growing, and technology is becoming much more complex.
+I realised the increasing complexity developers are exposed to right now — the industry is growing, and technology is becoming much more complex.

 If we want to survive in this industry and have a future as programmers — we need to transcend ourselves.